Prof Khosrow Adeli, IFCC President

 Professor Adeli has also directly interacted with and personally knows IFCC national representatives from around the world as well as corporate members.
 As a result of his IFCC contributions and research achievements, he has been invited to deliver numerous presentations to IFCC national societies and/or regional/international conferences.
 He has therefore developed strong relationships with many IFCC member societies as well as many IFCC officers within the IFCC organization.

-I am passionate about laboratory medicine and at the opportunity to more extensively collaborate across our global communities to inspire and drive value to the profession and across healthcare.
+I am passionate about laboratory medicine and the opportunity to more extensively collaborate across our global communities to inspire and drive value to the profession and across healthcare.
 My considerable experience with the IFCC organization, numerous collaborations with IFCC members and member countries, as well as my productive track record during my term as IFCC division chair all collectively support my long-standing commitment and success to date.

 Future Vision for the IFCC Organization: